Luv2Proxy/ProdigyOld/README.md

 Revolt Server: https://rvlt.gg/YW9wGRpd

-If you're playing my Old Prodigy versions, Definitive Editions, Ultimate Editions, or Prodidows versions, and you experience bugs, or want a new feature added, but you're under 13, ask your parents to report bugs in the bug report template or to ask for anything in the feature request template.
+If you're playing my Old Prodigy versions, Definitive Editions, Ultimate Editions, ProdigyPlus versions or Prodidows versions, and you experience bugs, or want a new feature added, but you're under 13, ask your parents to report bugs in the bug report template or to ask for anything in the feature request template.

 # Credits